-By the spring of 1991, the League for a Democratic Kosovo (LDK) had 700,000 members, with offices in Zurich, Stuttgart and Brussels among other cities.
-The LDK appeared on the scene in 1989.
+By the spring of 1991, the League for a Democratic Kosovo (LDK) had 700 000 members, with offices in Zurich, Stuttgart and Brussels, among other cities.
+Going back a step, the LDK appeared on the scene in 1989.
 It was led by Ibrahim Rugova (who later became the first elected president of Kosovo), an academic who preached non-violence.
-This League, together with other Albanian-American organizations, served as a source of funding for the parallel society in Kosovo and lobbying political leaders both in the US and Europe.
+This League, together with other Albanian-American organizations, served as a source of funding for the parallel society in Kosovo and for lobbying political leaders both in the US and Europe.